 Crew with San Diego Junior Theatre

-Tech Crew is the non-performing half of a show’s company and is responsible for running the backstage elements involved in a production here at Junior Theatre.
-All crew positions are fully trained by Junior Theatre Staff or Guest Designers and does not require previous experience or training.
-Crew assignments are made by two weeks out from opening night and will typically start attending rehearsals for training the week prior to Tech Week/Opening.
-Available positions and descriptions can be found below.
+Tech Crews are the non-performing half of a show’s company and is responsible for running the backstage elements involved in a production here at Junior Theatre.
+All crew positions are fully trained by Junior Theatre Staff or Guest Designers and do not require previous experience or training.
+Crew assignments are made by three weeks out from opening night and some positions will typically start attending rehearsals for training the week prior to Tech Week/Opening.
+Available positions and descriptions, and the application form can be found below.

-In order to be eligible to crew a production, students must be ages 8-18, and be enrolled in the required current class or camp session.
+In order to be eligible to crew a production, students must be ages 8-18, and be enrolled in a class or camp in the required session.
 Crew may not miss any performances or technical rehearsals called for.
-Complete the Crew Application Form online; call the Education Office at 619-239-1311 for further information.
+Call the Education Office at 619-239-1311 for further information.

 CREW POSITION DESCRIPTIONS

-Greets patrons, checks tickets, and seats audience members.
-Ushers will have one day of crew training prior to opening night and are not called for School Day Matinees.
-This is a great crew for first-time students or those that cannot miss school.
+Greets patrons, checks tickets and seats audience members.
+Usher are also responsible for cleaning and maintaining the seating areas, and any front of house areas.
+Ushers will typically have one day of training prior to opening night, and are not called for School Day Matinees.
+(This is a great crew for first-time students or those that cannot miss school for Student Matinees.)

-Supervises ushers in daily duties and problem-solves any patron issues that arise.
-House Manager will have one day of crew training prior to opening night and are not called for School Day Matinees.
-House Manager should be organized. professional, and able to supervise fellow students.
+Supervises student ushers in daily duties and problem-solves patron issues that arise.
+House Manager will typically have one day of crew training prior to opening night and are not called for School Day Matinees.
+House Manager should be organized, professional and able to supervise fellow students.

 Assists Box Office Supervisor in the selling and handling of tickets.
-Box Office will have one day of crew training prior to opening night, are not called for School Day Matinees, and is released 15 minutes after the start of the show on performance days.
-The box office student should have good customer service skills and be comfortable handling money and working independently.
+Box Office will typically have one day of crew training prior to opening night, is not called for School Day Matinees and is released 15 minutes after the start of the show on performance days.
+The box office student should have good computer and customer service skills and be comfortable handling money and working independently.

-Works with the Costume and Hair/Makeup designers to organize and maintain wigs and costumes.
-Also, assists cast members with costume changes, wigs, and specialty makeup.
-Costume/Hair/Makeup crew will have one day of training prior to tech week and be called for all dress rehearsals and performances.
+Works with the Hair/Makeup Designer to organize and maintain all wigs/hairstyles used for a production, application of makeup and specialty effects, and assist cast members with backstage quick changes.
+Hair/Makeup crew will typically have one day of training prior to tech week and be called for all dress rehearsals and performances including School Day Matinees.

-Works backstage to move sets, organize props and manage the stage area.
-Stage crew will have between 1 to 3 days of training in the week prior to tech week and will be called for all tech and dress rehearsals and all performances.
+Works backstage to move scenery, organize/track props and manage the stage area.
+Stage crew will have between 1 to 3 days of training in the week prior to tech week and will be called for all tech/dress rehearsals and all performances including School Day Matinees.

 Sound Board Operator: